Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Results

 For GPT-5-mini, accuracy of generated predictions (i.e., no clarification requests) exceeds its baseline accuracy (94\% vs. 91\%) consistent with reasonable behavior of only generating a response when confident.
 It even matches human performance (see Table~\ref{tab:human-acc}).
 Qwen-72B's accuracy of generated predictions on the subset was slightly lower (73\% vs. 77\% baseline) with no difference on the full dataset (71\%).
 Under the relaxed accuracy measure, GPT-5-mini stays at 94\%, while Qwen-72B improves to 80\% (78\% on the full dataset).
 These increases suggest that clarification requests are generated for items that would otherwise result in wrong responses.

-We now \textbf{compare} clarification requests to the baseline, examining how clarification behaviour relates to baseline accuracy and confidence.
+We now make a \textbf{Comparison} between clarification requests and baseline, examining how clarification behaviour relates to baseline accuracy and confidence.
 We begin by examining confidence patterns.
 Across models, items that elicited clarification requests have slightly lower confidence values than baseline confidence, which one could expect from a reasonable model that links clarification behavior to internal uncertainty.
 However, confidence remains uniformly high, revealing overconfidence especially for the Qwen models.
-For instance, Qwen-72B's mean confidence only drops from 91\% to 87\% items where it generated a clarification request.
+For instance, Qwen-72B's mean confidence only drops from 91\% to 87\% for items where it generated a clarification request.

 Accuracy patterns show clearer differences when comparing clarification requests with the baseline.
 For GPT-5-mini, items that elicited clarification requests have substantially lower accuracy than the baseline (71\% vs. 91\%), suggesting that the model tends to generate clarification requests on difficult items.
 This pattern is not stable for Qwen-72B.
 For the subset, accuracy is actually moderately higher than baseline (78\% vs. 77\%), but this reverses on the full dataset (63\% vs. 71\%), indicating that it tends to generate clarification requests on more difficult items.
 Qwen-7B, generating almost no clarification requests, in contrast, does not allow for meaningful comparison.
 On the few items of the full dataset where it generated one, accuracy is much lower than baseline (20\% vs. 52\%) though.